-Weighting Own Assessment (1-5) Supervisor's ent Assessment (1-5) Shaping the Direction and Development of the School Assuring Quality and Securing Accountability Developing and Empowering Self and Others Managing the School as an Organisation Assuring Quality and Securing Accountability Developing and Empowering Self and Others Managing the School as an Organisation n and Development of the School Developing and Empowering Self and Others Managing the School as an Organisation Securing Accountability 5.
-Managing the School as an Organisation owering Self and Others l as an Organisation 6.
-Working with and for the Community the Community TOTAL 100 % 100 %
+KRAs Weighting Own Supervisor's

+Assessment Assessment (1-5)

+(1-5) , ,

+Leading and Managing the Learning School

+2. Shaping the Direction and Development of the School

+3. Assuring Quality and Securing Accountability

+4. Developing and Empowering Self and Others

+5. Managing the School as an Organisation

+6. Working with and for the Community

+TOTAL 100 %